schmogelg/BookList/README.md

 Based on the requirements made available, and given the proposal of the discipline, a reading list management application was developed.
 The application works with the use of account management, where each user accesses the system's features through their account.
 The main functionality of the system consists of managing reading lists, where the user can create lists, and later add books to these lists.
-To provide a relevant repository of books to the user, the Google Books API was used, where it is possible to search for thousands of titles.
+To provide a relevant repository of books to the user, the Google Books API was used, where it's possible to search for thousands of titles.

 ### Login and registration screens: